 | Mizuho | maintain | Outperform | 2025-08-11 |

-Overall, Snowflake maintains a strong position with consistent “Buy” and “Outperform” ratings from multiple firms, indicating investor confidence.
-Meanwhile, MicroStrategy shows a shift with an upgrade to “Neutral” but also reflects a mixed sentiment with recent downgrades, suggesting careful consideration is warranted for potential investors.
+Overall, Snowflake maintains a strong outlook with consistent “Buy” and “Overweight” ratings, indicating investor confidence.
+In contrast, MicroStrategy shows a recent upgrade to “Neutral” but also a downgrade from “Overweight” to “Equal Weight,” suggesting a more cautious sentiment among analysts.

 Target Prices